lisa-lumos/Snowflake/04-databases-tables-views.md

 ## Data storage considerations
-Storage charged for data in the Active, Time Travel, and Fail-safe state.
+Storage is charged for data in the Active, Time Travel, and Fail-safe state.

 TABLE_STORAGE_METRICS view includes a breakdown of the physical storage (in bytes) for table data in the 3 states of the CDP life-cycle.